Appraising the latest evidence to inform your commissioning decisions

 Providing evidence to support the reconfiguration of acute hospital services

-SPH provided public health support to a programme established to reconfigure acute hospital services within an area of England.
+SPH provided public health support to a programme established to reconfigure acute hospital services.
 SPH analysed comparative population health outcomes to inform the case for change that was presented to CCGs, and completed a comprehensive review of the literature on the relationship between volume and outcome to identify where there was robust evidence to support the case for service reconfiguration.
 SPH also provided data and evidence to some of the Clinical Reference Groups that were established to consider future options for specific clinical services, and sourced and analysed detailed travel time information to inform decisions about service delivery options.